lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 in dense sub-cellular compartments that migrated further down the gradient, while fractions from the top of the gradient will be enriched in lighter, less dense compartments.
-The proteins contained in the discrete fractions and then extracted, identified and quantified using mass spectrometry.
-The relative protein intensities along the gradient (see plots on the top and right on the figure below) can then be used to recreate the original organelle-specific profiles.
-By matching protein profiles (grey profiles below) to those from marker proteins, i.e. genuine and well-known residents of specific compartments (coloured profiles), it is possible to assign un-labelled proteins to their sub-cellular localisation.
+The proteins contained in the discrete fractions are then extracted, identified and quantified using mass spectrometry.
+The relative protein intensities along the gradient (see top and right on the figure below) can then be used to recreate the original organelle-specific profiles.
+By matching protein profiles (grey profiles below) to those of marker proteins, i.e. genuine and well-known residents of specific compartments (coloured profiles), it is possible to assign un-labelled proteins to their sub-cellular localisation.
 Rather than visualising data along multiple line plots, we prefer to summaries all